 While incident data was collected for freighters as a vessel class during the VTRA 2005, it was not broken down by container, bulk carrier or any of the other 5 cargo vessel types and was not as carefully vetted as the incident data for tankers and ATB's.
-Hence, to accommodate the expansion to a larger focus vessel class we shall assume that the incident rates by unit time on the water for tankers also apply to the container, bulk carrier and other by vessel class taking into account the amount of travel time of each vessel class in the VTRA 2010 model.
-Figure 29A displays the incident rates by moving hour and demonstrates that bulk carrier, container, other cargo and chemical carriers are assigned the incident rates for tankers, whereas the oil barge class are assigned the incident rates for ATB's.
+Hence, to accommodate the expansion to a larger focus vessel class we assumed that the incident rates by unit time on the water for tankers also apply to the container, bulk carrier and other cargo vessel class while taking into account the amount of travel time of each vessel class in the VTRA 2010 model.
+Figure 35A displays the incident rates by moving hour and demonstrates that bulk carriers, container ships, other cargo vessels and chemical carriers are assigned the incident rates for tankers, whereas the oil barge class are assigned the incident rates for ATB's.

-Figure 29.
-A: Incident rate per moving hour by focus vessel; B: Moving hours in VTRA 2010 model by focus vessel; C: Potential number incidents per year by focus vessel moving hours per year (Figure 29B) in the VTRA 2010 model, results in the potential average number of incidents per year as depicted in Figure 29C.
-Observe from Figure 29C that the bulk carrier class has the largest potential number of incidents per year in the VTRA 2010 model which is primarily driven by the fact that the largest portion of the focus vessel traffic in the VTRA study area are in fact bulk carriers.
+Figure 35.
+A: Incident rate per moving hour by focus vessel; B: Moving hours in VTRA 2010 model by focus vessel; C: Potential number incidents per year by focus vessel

+Figure 35 further visualizes the effect of these assumptions on the annualized incident rates by vessel category.
+Combining the incident rates per moving hour (Figure 35A) with the amount of moving hours per year (Figure 35B) in the VTRA 2010 model, results in the potential average number of incidents per year as depicted in Figure 35C.
+Observe from Figure 35C that the bulk carrier class has the largest potential number of incidents per year in the VTRA 2010 model which is primarily driven by the fact that the largest portion of the focus vessel traffic in the VTRA study area are in fact bulk carriers.